drdannysands/alfred-writing-assistant/README.md

 	+ Note that Apple Intelligence availability depends on your country, your macOS version, and the app.

+Alternatively, workflow can be triggered by selecting text and then triggering the [Universal Action](https://www.alfredapp.com/universal-actions/).
+Each of the four functions will appear separately on the Universal Action menu as:

+1. Autocorrect
+2. Synonyms
+3. Rephrase
+4. Apple Intelligence Writing

 ## Installation
 [➡️ Download the latest release.](https://github.com/chrisgrieser/alfred-writing-assistant/releases/latest)